Enjoy plenty of special events during Nights of Lights

 Holiday happenings you won’t want to miss during Nights of Lights

-Holiday events connected to Nights of Lights take place throughout the Florida’s Historic Coast.
+Explore all the holiday events connected to Nights of Lights, which take place throughout the Florida’s Historic Coast.

 Coinciding with St. Augustine’s Nights of Lights, local St. Augustine breweries are hosting Nights of Pints with a passport for craft beer lovers and stops at local breweries.

-Join us this holiday season for the Villa Zorayda’s 9th annual Candlelight Tour of the museum.
+Join us this holiday season for the Villa Zorayda’s 11th annual Candlelight Tour of the museum.
 The villa is decorated for the holidays with a spectacular Christmas tree and more than 100 candles throughout the museum.
-For more information on times and cost, please contact 904-829-9887 or visit www.villazorayda.com/candlelighttours

 Living history interpreters present a timeline of St. Augustine’s colonial history in the town’s historic district with a saunter from the City Gate down St. George Street to Aviles Street from 5:30-8:30 p.m.
 Participants wear the garb and gear of the city’s military and civilian colonial environs from 1513-1784.